 I also strongly believe it’s in your child’s best interests for them to be consistently work on bettering their life and social skills.
 This means they will be job ready and confident to take on employment or attend future study after school, and reduces the shock of dealing with change in environment and pace.

-Above and beyond independence, some key skill areas a teenager with disability may want to focus developing are:
+Above and beyond independence, some key skill areas a teenager with low vision may want to focus on developing are:

 - Personal care